JWWeatherman/yeticold/FAQ.md

 ## Basics
-This FAQ is for "cold" on yeticold.com.
-The "warm" and "hot" options are less secure, but only require one laptop.
+This FAQ is for "Level 3" on yeticold.com.
+The "Level 2" and "Level 1" options are less secure, but only require one laptop.

 ### How much knowledge of Linux is required?
 None.
 You need to be able to follow the tutorials for installing Ubuntu.
 After Ubuntu is installed you will follow simple instructions until you are done.